amolzinjade/scala-multithreaded-application-book_store/README.md

 Develop simple distributed systems with application of principles and protocols of distributed computing

-Outline of Problem requires to develop a distributed system using TCP or UDP protocol. required to demonstrate the ability to use JAVA TCP/UDP solution to develop a simple distributed application.
+Outline of Problem requires to develop a distributed system using TCP or UDP protocol. required to demonstrate the ability to use Scala TCP/UDP solution to develop a simple distributed application.
 This project is to enhance understanding of Socket Programming and Multi-Threading Gain experience in implementing a simple distributed, client server application.